 There’s not an inch of cynicism either.
-Instead, it’s just an upbeat, youthful love song about the thrill of new romance and abundant joy.
+Instead, it’s just an upbeat, youthful love song about the thrill of a new love interest.
 The video is excellent, too, with tons of footage of the London Underground.

 For more Wolf Alice, check out their wonderful song ‘Bros,’ which we feature on our songs about growing up playlist.

 “Wait, they don’t love you like I love you.”

 ‘MAPS’ is short for ‘My Angus Please Stay’ (her boyfriend at the time was a guy called Angus Andrew).

 ‘Everlong’ – Foo Fighters

 “If everything could ever feel this real forever / If anything could ever be this good again.”